BroadbandForum/usp-test/1-messages-and-path-names.md

 #### Purpose

-The purpose of this test is to validate that the EUT properly handles a Set message when the  uses a search path.
+The purpose of this test is to validate that the EUT properly handles a Set message when the Controller uses a search path.

 #### Functionality Tag